 Description from Etsy Dot Com: It’s an Upside-down Baby Head Bowl!

 This handmade bowl is low fire white clay with a food safe glaze, which means the bowl is made to be used.
 The outside has a clear glaze over white clay.
 The inside has an orange glaze under a red glaze.
 This cup stands 3 1/2″ high and has a 4″ diameter.
-Fun conversation piece, plus it’s functional!
+It does make a fun conversation piece, plus it’s functional!

 It’s 27 degrees here in New York right now, and that’s really fucking cold!
 If there’s one thing you need to be wearing under your coat when you go outside, it’s a warm scarf!
 What great timing it is then that Etsy.com is offering for sale this very realistic looking, custom made, hand felted bacon scarf .
 According to the item description, “The loose red, pink, and white merino wool has been welt felted with warm, soapy water and agitated to hold its shape.
 Nothing is sewn, knitted, or crocheted.
 It measures between 6-8″ wide and 44-48″ long.
 This is an approximation since this scarf – much like real bacon – is not a true rectangular shape.
 It looks like a real slice of bacon, with the striations of fat and meat.
 It’s kind of gross and awesome at the same time.”
 I love it.
 Scarf sells for $120 each.
 What a bargain!